orblivion/ntfy/.sandstorm/README.md

 # [Validate](README_DETAILS.md#validate)

-What we should validate before any major release.
+What to validate before any major release.

 # [Research](README_DETAILS.md#research)

-To learn about the system.
+What to learn about the system.
 Maybe we need to fix things or add more warnings.

 # [Future](README_DETAILS.md#future)